inshiro/skate/README.md

 - Allows commit with state save.
 - Lightweight and fast
 - Lifecycle aware
-- Support for configuration change
+- Configuration change support
-- Support to Save and Restore Flow
+- Save and Restore Flow support

 Skate uses its own internal stack to manage fragments with clarity.
 The stack is pushed or popped only when a fragment is *added* or *removed*.
 Otherwise, any modification is applied accordingly in the stack.
 This prevents having to create new objects just to record the state of a fragment.